 E. Content Requirements

 The proposal must meet the following three requirements:

 1. Questionnaire does not exceed the 4-minute time limit.

 2. Questionnaire is engaging and user-friendly.
 This means that it is:

 a.
 Easy to follow.

 b.
 Neither overly provocative nor likely to induce annoyance or anger.

 c.
-Reasonably relevant to the respondents’ jobs as local policymakers.
+Relevant to the respondents’ jobs as local officials.

-In addition, CivicPulse offers three recommendations to engage policymakers and help maintain long-term panel participation.
-Based on feedback from respondents, we recommend…
+CivicPulse offers three recommendations to engage local officials and help maintain long-term panel participation.
+Based on feedback from respondents, we recommend……

-6. Projects that have the potential to be interesting or useful to policymakers themselves.
+Projects that have the potential to generate insights that would be useful to local officials.